Masala Herb

 • Leave your beans to soak overnight.

-• Next morning rinse your beans, place into damp cheesecloth/into clean jar/ or sprouting basket.
-If you use the cheesecloth or colander place a bowl underneath which will collect excess water.
-Cover or make sure no light hits the mung beans, it's important or the beans will get bitter.
+• Next morning, rinse your beans, place into a damp cheesecloth/into clean jar/ or sprouting basket.
+If you use the cheesecloth or strainer, place a bowl underneath, which will collect excess water.
+Cover or make sure no light hits the mung beans, it's important, or the beans will get bitter.

 • In the evening same day, check your mung beans, rinse them again, drain off excess water.
 Keep in the dark again.

-• Next morning rinse and repeat and the next day again do the same thing.
-I like to rinse two times a day making sure the beans remain damp but not soaked in water.
+• Next morning, rinse and repeat and the next day again do the same thing.
+I like to rinse twice a day, making sure the beans remain damp but not soaked in water.

-• The last day wash your beans so that the green shell falls off.
-Some will still have their shell on them, that's ok.
-Store in the fridge in an airtight container or clip bag.
+• On the last day, wash your beans so that the green shell falls off.
+Some will still have their shells on them, that's ok.
+Pat dry, store in the fridge in an airtight container or clip bag.

 • Before using the beans in your food (if you are concerned about bacteria) you can prepare a pan with boiling water and blanch the sprouts for a few seconds to kill off bacteria.